The MCH Navigator has compiled a list of websites and portals that provide access to a wealth of online MCH and public health trainings:

 internships, and educational resources related to education and training.

 - Public Health Learning Network.
 The PHLN is a comprehensive system of public health educators, experts, and thought leaders.
-Their network of ten university-based regional public health training centers and 40 affiliate training centers (or “local performance sites”) focuses on skills-based training in communities across the United States, Puerto Rico, U.S. Virgin Islands, and U.S. territories.
+Their growing network of university-based regional public health training centers and partners provides skills-based training for the public health workforce in communities across the United States, Puerto Rico, U.S. Virgin Islands, and U.S. territories.

 - Public Health Live – On Demand, University at Albany,